 Students graduating in August or December of the previous year, or May of the current year and participating in the May Commencement Ceremony of the current academic year are eligible for the General Excellence Award for that academic year.

-August Graduates
+August and December Graduates

-SPH Students who complete all degree requirements in August, may march in the Commencement in May of the following year.
+SPH Students who complete all degree requirements in August and December, may participate in the Commencement Ceremony in May of the following year.